gy-mate/moodle-to-vikwikiquiz/README.md

 * `source_path`: The absolute or relative path of the file or directory where the Moodle quiz HTML files are located.
   These HTML files should contain the _Review_ page of the quizzes.

-Always check and correct the output before uploading it to [vik.wiki](https://vik.wiki/)!
+Always check and correct the output before submitting it to the wiki!
 This includes uploading all images and adding their filenames to the quiz manually.